dashinglokie/az-assignment/README.md

 8. Enable/Disable of buttons based on condition.
 9. UI and functional tweaks, converted date value.
 10. Loaded the H2 DB with intial-data.
+11. Fixed an issue with ISO-date-convertion.
+12. Added minimal UI styles and button validations.